 One way to improve your tests experience is to perform a preliminary test, also known as a mid-year test.
 Granted, this test is run well in advance of the actual test, but it will highlight any discrepancies or potential failure challenges that may show up on the compliance tests after the end of the plan.

-A “failure” doesn't really mean you failed anything.
+A failure doesn't really mean you failed anything.
 Usually, something was inaccurate, whether from your records or your administrator’s testing.
 To help avoid this, get into the habit of conducting mid-year tests to catch issues early on.
 We’d also suggest scheduling a strategic planning session to set goals and prioritize what information you’re missing and what still needs to be done.
-If you do all of this and still find yourself with a “failure,” simply execute the correction by March 15th, and recognize that you are maximizing your plan’s benefit structure.